vrmarcelino/MetaModels/README.md

 # README

-This repository contain scripts used (an many tested but not used) in the workflow associated with the manuscript ‘**Disease-specific loss of microbial cross-feeding interactions in the human gut’**, from quality control to visualization of the final results.
+This repository contain scripts used (an many tested but not used) in the workflow associated with the manuscript [**Disease-specific loss of microbial cross-feeding interactions in the human gut**](https://www.biorxiv.org/content/10.1101/2023.02.17.528570v1), from quality control to visualization of the final results.

 Intermediate files (e.g. metabolic exchanges obtained wth MICOM) and input files for the R scripts can be found in our Zenodo repository (doi:10.5281/zenodo.7582762).